ShadowfeindX/svelte-sapper-rollup-scss-typescript-template/README.md

-# sapper-typescript-scss-template
+# svelte-sapper-rollup-scss-typescript-template

-The default [Sapper](https://github.com/sveltejs/sapper) template is available for Rollup and Webpack.
+This is a modification of the default [Sapper](https://github.com/sveltejs/sapper) rollup template.
+It includes support for typescript and scss/sass inside your `.svelte` files.
+This also allows you to write your server routes in typescript and include typescript and scss files directly in your svelte components.

 ## Getting started

 ### Using `degit`